zeisler/zeisler.github.io/_posts/2017-11-10-refactor-with-hash-default.md

 end
 {% endhighlight %}

 This hash could get large and when it does you might want to move it to a YAML file.
+The goal here is to reducing churn of the Ruby file and separating data from logic.
+If you can make Ruby files unchanging it makes them more stable.
+When the data needs changing it can be changed independently of the code.
+If the YAML file was changing all the time I might consider moving that to a database leading to no churn in the repository.

 The best solution depends on the use case.
 I give you the tools it's your responsibility to use them wisely.

 Code responsibly!

+_Post edited 2017-11-14 to address [Reddit comments](https://www.reddit.com/r/ruby/comments/7cp207/refactoring_with_hash_defaults/)_